Customizing Colors

 Surface Colors (8 tokens)

-Surface colors control the foundational layers of your page -- backgrounds, text, cards, and overlays.
-Getting these right is essential for readability and visual hierarchy.
+Surface colors control the foundational layers -- backgrounds, text, cards, and overlays.
+Getting these right is essential for readability.

-- Background -- The main page background color.
-This is the base layer that everything else sits on top of.
+- Background -- The main page background.
+Everything else sits on top of this.

-- Foreground -- The default text color used for headings, body text, and any content placed directly on the Background.
-Ensure strong contrast between Background and Foreground for readability.
+- Foreground -- The default text color for headings, body text, and content on the Background.
+Ensure strong contrast with Background.

-- Card -- The background color for card elements such as product cards, appointment cards, and content containers.
-Cards typically have a slightly different shade than the page background to create visual separation.
+- Card -- Background color for product cards, appointment cards, and content containers.
+Usually a slightly different shade than the page background for visual separation.

-- Card Foreground -- The text color used inside cards.
+- Card Foreground -- Text color inside cards.

-- Popover -- The background color for dropdown menus, tooltips, and floating panels.
+- Popover -- Background for dropdown menus, tooltips, and floating panels.

-- Popover Foreground -- The text color inside popovers and dropdowns.
+- Popover Foreground -- Text inside popovers and dropdowns.

 Annotated screenshot highlighting Background, Foreground, Card, and Popover token areas